 History provides the opportunity to understand the diversity of human experience through the study of one’s own and other cultures and societies as they have evolved over time.
 It is also a rigorous intellectual discipline involving research techniques, problem solving, the critical evaluation of evidence, and intensive writing.
 The department offers a wide variety of learning experiences, including lectures, individual tutorials, discussion groups, 300-level seminars, and senior research seminars.
 Students are expected to take courses in many areas of history in order to achieve a broad training in the discipline.
 A number of distinguished academic historians began their training at Colby; in addition, many majors find that history is excellent preparation for careers in secondary education, business, law, publishing, and other professions.
 In recent years, media research, preservation, and museums have offered new opportunities for persons trained in history.

-Professors Paul Josephson, Elizabeth Leonard, Raffael Scheck, Larissa Taylor, James Webb, and Robert Weisbrot; Associate Professor John Turner; Assistant Professors Elizabeth LaCouture, Daniel Tortora, and Arnout van der Meer; Mellon Postdoctoral Fellow Bryce Beemer; Faculty Fellow Addis Mason
+Professors Paul Josephson, Elizabeth Leonard, Raffael Scheck, Larissa Taylor, James Webb, and Robert Weisbrot; Associate Professor John Turner; Assistant Professors Elizabeth LaCouture, Daniel Tortora, and Arnout van der Meer

 Requirements for the Major in History

-Of the 12 courses for the major, at least two must be at the 300 level.
-(Note: for the Class of 2015, only one 300-level course is required.)
-Beginning with the Class of 2016, History 200 and 276 are prerequisites for all 300- and 400-level courses unless special permission is granted to take one or both of them later.
+Of the 11 courses for the major, at least two must be at the 300 level.
+History 200 and 276 are prerequisites for all 300- and 400-level courses unless special permission is granted to take one or both of them later.
 All majors must take a designated senior research seminar taught by a departmental faculty member, which also may count toward fulfilling an area requirement and in which they write a major research paper.
 Students who choose to do honors in history during their senior year are still required to complete the senior seminar requirement.
 Many of these students choose to do the senior seminar in their junior year.

 The point scale for retention of the major applies to all courses in history.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 No course will count for the history major if the grade is lower than C-.
 Seniors with a GPA of 3.75 or higher in history courses will graduate with “Distinction in the Major.”